jnsong/brc20-proposal-explanations/README.md

 To incorporate ordinal support in your BRC20 contract, follow these steps:

-1. **Define the multipliers for uncommon, rare, and epic satoshis** in your contract code:
+1. **Define the multipliers for uncommon, rare, and epic satoshis** in your contract code or during deployment:

     ```javascript
     const MULTIPLIER_UNCOMMON = 1.5;